ret2basic/AutomateAllTheThings/Fuzzing_101/README.md

 # Fuzzing 101

-"Fuzzing 101" is a project where we are going to fuzz 10 real-world applications in order to learn the basics of fuzzing.
-We are going to use AFL++ throughout the project.
+In this project, we are going to fuzz 10 real-world applications with **AFL++** in order to learn the basics of fuzzing.

 ## Setup